nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 ### Optional: set up bash completion

 I like to be able to tab-complete my branch names when doing `git checkout`.
-The easiest way I found to do this is to install Homebrew's git instead of the default OSX one, as well as the bash completion package:
+The easiest way I found to do this is to install Homebrew's git instead of the default macOS one, as well as the bash completion package:

 	brew install git bash-completion